deephaven/web-client-ui/packages/embed-widget/README.md

-# Embedded Deephaven Chart
+# Embedded Deephaven Widget

 This project uses [Vite](https://vitejs.dev/guide/).
-It is to provide an example React application connecting to Deephaven and displaying a chart or plot.
+It is to provide an example React application connecting to Deephaven and displaying a widget.

 ## Getting Started

 1. **Start the server**: Following instructions on GitHub to run deephaven-core with python: https://github.com/deephaven/deephaven-core/#run-deephaven.
 2. **Install dependencies**: Run `npm install` to install all dependencies required.
 3. **Start the UI**: Run `npm start` to start up the UI.
-It should automatically open up at http://localhost:4020.
+It should automatically open up at http://localhost:4030.

 ## Query Parameters

 - `name`: Required.
-The name of the chart to load
+The name of the widget to load

 ## Advanced